smilodon76/RXOS-amdOS-zergpool/README.md

 save
 type $ wallets and paste your coin wallets btc eth rvn zergpool and payout coin.

-type $ zbenches and change your gpus hashrate
+type $ zbenches and change your gpus hashrate.change it and on the fly

-type $ zwatts and change power consuption for all gpus on wall.for 500watt type 0.5 for 1200watt type 1.2
+type $ zwatts and change power consuption for all gpus on wall.for 500watt type 0.5 for 1200watt type 1.2.change it and on the fly

 if you want you do not change the benches and watts. it will work satisfactorily.default hashrates and watts they correspond in one rx470 8gb micron memory.